pulumi/docs/pulumi-hugo/themes/default/content/resources/azure-github-workshop/index.md

     # A bullet point list containing what the user will learn during the webinar.
     learn:
-        - Infrastructure as Code on Azure
+        - Infrastructure as Code on Azure in programming languages
-        - Serverless architectures
+        - How to deploy serverless architectures with code
-        - Setting up Review Stacks with GitHub and Pulumi
+        - Set up an infrastructure deployment workflow using GitHub and Pulumi's Review Stacks feature

 # The right hand side form section.
 form: